-Those digital instructions are delivered to the operator by wearable devices such as Augmented Reality glasses or tablets, or even projectors.
-This way, even an inexperienced or untrained worker can complete their operations, since they are shown each action they must undertake in real-time.
+Wearable devices such as augmented reality glasses or tablets, or even projectors deliver digital instructions to the operator.
+This way, even inexperienced or untrained workers can complete their operations.
+Each action they must undertake is being shown in real-time.

-For DIMOFAC, the device that will be used is the HoloLens 2 Augmented Reality glasses.
+DIMOFAC will be using the HoloLens 2 Augmented Reality glasses as an instructions device.
 Together with the visualisation part, a digital GUI (Graphical User Interface) is also developed to:

 - Provide the task description to the operator.

 - Give them the ability to move from action to action and inform the system that they do so.

 - Provide them with information about other parts of the industrial execution, such as the status of the other resources (robots, machines, etc.).

 The benefits of digital instructions

 - Enabling inexperienced workers to easily learn new operations while providing useful results.

 - Reducing the cost in money and time for companies to train new workers.

 - Reducing the cost in money and time for companies to re-train their workers for new products.